Babusha

-She was born to Princess Shouning, who was the niece of Chengzong.
+She was born to Princess Shouning (壽寧公主), who was the niece of Öljeyitü Khan (Emperor Chengzong).
 She married Khutughtu Khan before he became emperor.

 She approved of the famous cook book of Huou, Yin-shanZhengyao (1330).

-After the death of her spouse, the execution of Babusha, in parallel with the exile of Toghon Temur to Korea in May 1330, were both ordered by Budashiri to secure the succession of Aratnadara.
-She was executed after having accused Budashiri of the coup against her late husband.
+After the death of her spouse, the execution of Babusha, in parallel with the exile of Toghon Temür (the later Emperor Shun) to Goryeo in May 1330, were both ordered by Budashiri, later Empress of China as the wife of Jayaatu Khan (Emperor Wenzong), to secure the succession of Aratnadara.
+She was executed after having accused Budashiri of staging a coup against her late husband.